-In his youth, Corneille Ewango, 41, helped his uncle who was an elephant poacher by collecting ivory tusks.
+In his youth, Corneille Ewango helped his uncle who was an elephant poacher by collecting ivory tusks.
 As he grew older and his knowledge of the forest also grew, he embraced ecology and conservation.
 His passion became botany.
 As a staff member of the Congolese Institute for the Conservation of Nature and the Wildlife Conservation Society's Democratic Republic of Congo program, he was responsible for the Okapi Faunal Reserve's botany program from 1996 to 2003.
 Ewango helped lead the effort to protect and preserve the Okapi Reserve through nearly a decade of civil war in the Democratic Republic of Congo (DRC).
-Ewango is now a graduate student at the University of Missouri, St. Louis.

 In the very forest that Ewango sought to protect, he hid the reserve's herbarium collection, computers, research and data on 380,000 trees.
 To save his own life, he also hid himself in the forest for three months.
 As fighting in the reserve continued, poaching of primates and elephants became rampant.
 Ewango directly confronted military commanders and informed them of regulations prohibiting poaching.
 The practice was curbed.

 When the war ended in 2002, the reserve was intact.
 Due in part to Ewango's bravery, a number of poachers were arrested or exiled, and injunctions against mining within the reserve were created.
 In recognition of his noble efforts, Ewango's international colleagues insisted he continue his studies.
-He received a scholarship to begin a master's degree program in tropical botany at the University of Missouri.
-When he graduates in late 2005, Ewango will return to the DRC equipped with newfound knowledge to further protect the nation's botanical resources.
+He received a scholarship for a master's degree in tropical botany at the University of Missouri.
+In 2007, he gave a TED talk about his conservation work.

 Watch in high resolution on YouTube.